harbortan/learngit/readme.txt

 Git is free software under GPL.

 Git has a mutable index called statge.
-Git tracks changes of life.
+Git tracks changes of files in their lifetime.